vidify/old-audiosync/README.md

 You can run the project's tests with:

 ```
-mkdir build
-cd build
+mkdir build && cd build
 cmake .. -DBUILD_TESTING=YES
 make
 make test
 ```

 Use `export CFLAGS="-DPLOT=YES` to enable debugging and save plots into the images directory.
-You'll need `gnuplot` installed for that, and a directory named `images`.

-Use `-DCMAKE_BUILD_TYPE=Debug` to enable Address Sanitizer and more helpful [debug flags](https://github.com/vidify/audiosync/blob/master/CMakeLists.txt).
+You'll need `gnuplot` installed for that, and a directory named `images`. `-DCMAKE_BUILD_TYPE=Debug` enables Address Sanitizer and more helpful [debug flags](https://github.com/vidify/audiosync/blob/master/CMakeLists.txt).

+It's recommended to use Docker to run it in a containerized environment.
+A simple usage example would be `sudo docker build -t audiosync . && sudo docker run -t audiosync`.

 Feel free to open up an issue or PR in case you have problems with the module or want to contribute.
 Do take in mind that this project's current status is still very early, so it's not too stable.